 Most executives consider that nothing is more urgent than connecting workers to each other more seamlessly online.
 A survey made by KPMG in mid-2020 polled that more than 80 percent of digital transformation strategy leaders said they were investing in collaboration tools.

-Nobody knows for sure what the office of 2022 will look like, but the gradual (and often hybrid) return over the coming months will no doubt shape its trajectory.
-Even before Covid-19, companies needed to rethink conventional but inefficient practices, like taking a flight for a two-hour meeting.
+Nobody knows for sure what the future office will look like, but the gradual (and often hybrid) move over the coming months will no doubt shape its trajectory.
+Even before Covid-19, companies needed to rethink conventional, inefficient practices like paying for a flight for a two-hour meeting.
+During the global quarantine, we learned the pros and cons of remote working and found a new appreciation for in-office culture.